ryanheise/audio_service/README.md

 </manifest>
 ```

-Any icons that you want to appear in the notification should be defined as Android resources in `android/app/src/main/res`.
+Any icons that you want to appear in the notification (see the `MediaControl` class) should be defined as Android resources in `android/app/src/main/res`.
 Here you will find a subdirectory for each different resolution:

 ```
 drawable-hdpi